urnathan/libcody/README.md

 **WARNING:**  This is preliminary software.

-In addition to supporting C++modules, this may also support LTO requirements and could also feed deal with generated #include files and feed the compiler with prepruned include paths and whatnot.
-(The system calls involved in include searches can be quite expensive on some build infrastuctures.)
+In addition to supporting C++modules, this may also support LTO requirements and could also deal with generated #include files and feed the compiler with prepruned include paths and whatnot.
+(The system calls involved in include searches can be quite expensive on some build infrastructures.)

 * Client and Server objects
 * Direct connection for in-process use